learn-co-curriculum/dsc-filtering-lab-v2-4/README.md

 ## Select the name, color, and number of moons for the 4 largest planets that don't have rings and order them from largest to smallest

+Note: even though the schema states that `rings` is a `BOOLEAN` and the example table shows values `TRUE` and `FALSE`, SQLite does not actually support booleans natively.
+From the [documentation](https://www.sqlite.org/datatype3.html#boolean_datatype):

+> SQLite does not have a separate Boolean storage class.
+Instead, Boolean values are stored as integers 0 (false) and 1 (true).

+Keep this in mind when you are filtering for "planets that don't have rings".

 ```python
 # Your code here